Eyeglass All Product Installation and Upgrade Guides Publication

 Enable Eyeglass Jobs

-Once you have configured your PowerScale cluster pair and the Inventory task has completed, 3 Eyeglass Jobs are automatically created per SyncIQ Policy to replicate between the SyncIQ Policy defined source and target.
+Once you have configured your PowerScale cluster pair and the Inventory task has been completed, The Eyeglass Jobs are automatically created per SyncIQ Policy to replicate between the SyncIQ Policy defined source and target.

 In addition to the Configuration Replication Jobs, Failover Readiness Jobs are created between replicating clusters that monitor the configuration and readiness of Access Zones.